Berhampore School is a decile 7 U4 contributing state primary school with a current roll of 310 pupils.

 - Pacific Primary Montessori Education Trust (PPMET) for supporting and promoting Montessori education

-- Pridelands for after-school care
+- Enjoy for before and after-school care

 - Little Makos Swim School for pool management and school lessons